BibleClinger/DSPassTranslator/README.md

 # Desert Strike Password Translator

 This is a password translator for the amazing video game Desert Strike.

-It supports password generation that will bring you to a desired level and score as well as deriving the level and score from a valid password.
+It supports password generation that will bring you to a desired level with a score of your choice.
+It supports decoding a valid password to the level and score.

 # Purpose